 Project Dependencies And Risk Management

-An important step — often overlooked — is to define the risks to your project early on.
+An important step — often overlooked — is to define the risks to your early on.
 How do you anticipate these risks?
 Start by dividing them into categories such as:

 - Technical risk — Example: You’re using a new technology, whether new to the world or new to your company; will it work as promised?

-- Market risk — Example: Your project will enter a new, but adjacent market; do we really know the field?
+- Market risk — Example: Your will enter a new, but adjacent market; do we really know the field?